Bezimeni: Post breakup

+Ismailovski performed with the band Kennedy Boys, later moving abroad.
+Upon his return to Zagreb, he started a café and performed with the band Cadillac.

+Katrandžijev performed with Kennedy Boys and Delfini, later starting a successful career as pop music composer and producer.
+His most prominent works include the songs for the popular band Indexi.
+In 2018, Croatia Records released a compilation of his songs composed for different artists entitled Gold Collection.
+For his 2019 album Francais – Electric Piano he recorded classical music pieces.
+He died on 20 April 2015.

+Škrinjarić lost his life in 1968 in an accident in France.
+Margetić died in 2000.

 2002 reunion

 Bezimeni reunited in 2002, performing on the celebration of Croatian national skiing team's success.
-The band entered the recording studio for the first time, making recordings of their old song "Shadoogie", "Crossfire" and "Revival".
+The reunited Bezimeni entered the recording studio for the first time, making recordings of their old song "Shadoogie", "Crossfire" and "Revival".
 The songs were published on the box set Kad je rock bio mlad - Priče sa istočne strane (1956-1970) (When Rock Was Young - East Side Stories (1956-1970)), released by Croatia Records in 2005 and featuring songs by the pioneering Yugoslav rock acts.